viswa2/DevOps/aws-fundamentals/README.md

 •	Dynamically acquire computing resources to meet demand.
 •	Mitigate disruptions such as misconfigurations or transient network issues.

-Reliability includes testing recovery procedures, scaling horizontally to increase aggregate system availability, and automatically recovering from failure.

-Performance efficiency is the ability to use computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.
+`Reliability` This refers to the ability of a system to recover from infrastructure or service disruptions, dynamically acquire computing resources to meet demand, and mitigate disruptions such as misconfigurations or transient network issues.

+`Performance efficiency` pillar focuses on using IT and computing resources efficiently.
+Key topics include selecting the right resource types and sizes based on workload requirements, monitoring performance, and making informed decisions to maintain efficiency as business needs evolve.

 Evaluating the performance efficiency of your architecture includes experimenting more often, using serverless architectures, and designing systems to be able to go global in minutes.

-Cost optimization is the ability to run systems to deliver business value at the lowest price point.
-Cost Optimization focuses on avoiding un-needed costs

-Cost optimization includes adopting a consumption model, analyzing and attributing expenditure, and using managed services to reduce the cost of ownership.
+`Cost optimization` focuses on avoiding un-needed costs.
+Key topics include understanding and controlling where the money is being spent, selecting the most appropriate and right number of resource types, analyzing spend over time, and scaling to meet business needs without overspending.

+`Sustainability` is the ability to continually improve sustainability impacts by reducing energy consumption and increasing efficiency across all components of a workload by maximizing the benefits from the provisioned resources and minimizing the total resources required.
 In December 2021, AWS introduced a sustainability pillar as part of the AWS Well-Architected Framework.

-Sustainability is the ability to continually improve sustainability impacts by reducing energy consumption and increasing efficiency across all components of a workload by maximizing the benefits from the provisioned resources and minimizing the total resources required.

 To facilitate good design for sustainability:
 •	Understand your impact.